 Irish Centres provide a meeting place

 The only opportunity for a social life was on a Friday or Saturday night in the big dance halls such as “The Emerald” or “The Crown” in London.
 Alcohol was abused and self-care was limited in many cases where life was hard and rough.
-The Irish tend to be ………… as often happened with emigrant groups.
-Many married and started family life in their new homeland.
-This loosened the ties with Ireland but left people with a fractured sense of place.
-Irish centres were set up in many of the large cities and provided a cultural meeting place for a community making their home abroad.
+The Irish tended to live in ghettos, as often happened with emigrant groups.
+Where life was hard and rough, self-care was often limited and alcohol abuse was common.
+Yet many married and started family life in their new homeland which loosened the ties with Ireland and left people with a fractured sense of place.
+Irish centres were set up in many of the large cities to provide a cultural meeting place for a community making their home abroad.

 Difficulties of integrating

-Many emigrants did not successfully adjust and when they were no longer able to work, their situation became pitiful.
-Mary and Mattie feel that English society did not embrace such people and poverty, isolation together with old age and illnesses was very apparent to them among some Irish people when they visited London in recent years.
+When emigrants did not successfully adjust and when they were no longer able to work, their situation became pitiful.
+Mary and Mattie feel that English society did not embrace such people and poverty and isolation together with old age and illness was very apparent to them among some Irish people when they visited London in recent years.